 Importance of Foreign Trade for Nepal

 Foreign trade plays an important role in the development of a developing country like Nepal.
-Its importances are:
+Its importance is:

 - Helps to expand and develop industries

-- Earns foreign currencies, and a place in international market
+- Earns foreign currencies, and a place in the international market

 - Spreads our goods and services to other countries